ingrown-nails

 How to Prevent Ingrown Toenails

-• It’s about the right Method of Cutting those toenails
+• It’s about the right Method of cutting those toenails

 • While you might be most focused on cutting their toenails religiously, you also want to be cognizant of ‘how’ you cut them.

 To do: Ensure that while clipping those toenails, you cut them ‘straight’ and not in a ‘curve.’
 Also, ensure that they are not cut too close to the skin.
 Rather, they should be slightly longer than you intend them to be.
 This will ensure that they don’t end up growing inwards and causing all that undue stress.
+Ensuring their shoes are not too tight

 • It might be fashionable for adults to wear shoes that are tight, simply because they ‘look good’!
 You don’t want to let your children do that, of course!
 When it comes to tiny feet, tight-fitted shoes might just be the reason for their toenails growing inwards.